 Managing fatigue to ensure regular and sufficient rest time helps to protect against the negative impacts on our emotions, and it’s easier to cope with difficulties and reduce depressive thoughts.
 Similarly, fatigue affects our ability to resist urges, such as smoking or overeating.
 To control these behaviours require mental effort that is impaired when we’re tired or fatigued.

 It’s critical that employees understand the impact of fatigue on their mental state.
-Tap into Safety helps employees managing fatigue to understand the signs and symptoms through the mental health training module on the platform, Fatigue Management.
+Tap into Safety helps employees managing fatigue to understand the signs and symptoms through the mental health training modules on the platform, Fatigue Management and Workload and Burnout.

 See our article, Alcohol Can Increase Depressive Thoughts.